ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.40 =
+* Fixes for new reciprocal and broken link checkers

 = 6.0.39 =
 * Re-worked reciprocal and broken link checkers so they check links using ajax one by one.
 This way, the checker can never time out, even with large libraries